pinzger/visitorpattern/README.md

+# Visitor Pattern Example (code in German)
 Simple example to demo the visitor pattern.
-This project is based on the "ohnevisitor" code and adds the visitor pattern.
+This project is based on the [ohnevisitor](../ohnevisitor) and adds the visitor pattern.